verilog-to-routing/vtr-verilog-to-routing/README.developers.md

     Note the '--squash' option which prevents the whole up-stream history from being merged into the current repository.

+    If you have made local changes to the subtree and pushed them to the parent repository, you may encounter a merge conflict during the above pull (caused by divergent commit IDs between the main and parent repositories).
+    You will need to re-split the subtree so that subtree pull finds the correct common ancestor:

+    ` git subtree split --rejoin -P libsdcparse/ `

+    You can then re-try the subtree pull as described above.

 4. [This is unusual, be sure you really mean to do this!]
 To push local changes to the upstream subtree

     ` git subtree push --prefix libsdcparse github-libsdcparse master `